AgentMC/Sao19/Translate/En/Part4.md

 _── Stop it!_

-Ronnie tried to shout, but sooner than that ──
+Ronye tried to shout, but sooner than that ──

 **Kin!** A sharp sound echoed, and sparks were scattered from the commander's sword as if it was struck by an invisible blade, it slipped out of his hand and stuck in the wall behind.